-How many snowy owls that will appear each season varies.
-They are considered an “irruptive” species—one that responds to changes in the conditions on its home territory by moving elsewhere in search of food.
+The number of snowies that appear each season varies from year to year.
+They are considered an irruptive species—one that responds to changes in the conditions of its home territory by moving elsewhere in search of food.
 Some of the factors that may trigger these irruptions include variations in food supply in the Arctic, severe snow and ice cover in their usual wintering areas, or a superabundance of owls resulting from an exceptional nesting season prior to a southward irruption.

-For many years it was assumed that snowy owl irruptions only occurred in years when the lemmings that comprise the snowy owls’ primary food in the Arctic were in short supply, thus forcing the starving owls to move south in search of food.
+For many years, it was assumed that Snowy Owl irruptions only occurred in years when the lemmings that serve as the owl's primary food in the Arctic were in short supply, thus forcing the starving birds to move south in search of food.

-However, Norman Smith, sanctuary director of Blue Hills Trailside Museum and lead of Mass Audubon’s Snowy Owl Project says that we actually see the most snowy owls in New England after an Arctic lemming population boom, not bust.
-High lemming populations improve breeding success, and irruptions typically consist mostly of hatch-year birds (ones born this year).
+But Norman Smith, former Sanctuary Director of Blue Hills Trailside Museum and the leader of Mass Audubon’s Snowy Owl Project, says that we actually see the most snowies in New England after an Arctic lemming population boom (not bust).
+High lemming populations mean improved breeding success for the owls, and irruptions typically consist mostly of hatch-year birds that were born the same year.

 Where to See Snowy Owls

-Snowy owls arriving in Massachusetts tend to seek local habitats that mimic the Arctic tundra where they spend most of their lives, such as large salt marshes, extensive agricultural fields, and even airports.
-Popular sightings include Westport, New Bedford, Nantucket, Orleans, Duxbury Beach, and of course, Plum Island.
+Snowy Owls arriving in Massachusetts tend to seek local habitats that mimic the Arctic tundra where they spend most of their lives such as large salt marshes, extensive agricultural fields, and even airports.
+Popular sighting areas include Westport, New Bedford, Nantucket, Orleans, Duxbury Beach, Salisbury State Park, and Plum Island.

 They also occasionally wander inland.
-If you are passing a large open field this winter, that white spot in the distance might only be an errant piece of plastic, but it could also be a snowy owl!
+If you are passing a large open field this winter, that white spot in the distance might only be an errant piece of plastic—but it could be a Snowy Owl!